 About the new Cathedraticum, Catholic Ministry Appeal and the retirement of APA

-+ What are the changes being made?
++ What changes were made?

 This formula – a reduced Cathedraticum tax to fund leadership combined with a fundraising appeal focused entirely on ministries and services – is already successfully utilized by more than 100 dioceses across the country.